 What They Eat

-Binturongs love fruit.
-They are especially fond of figs and are notorious banana thieves!
+Although classified as carnivores, binturongs are omnivores.
+They are especially fond of fruits such as figs, and are notorious banana thieves!
 These animals are known to hang by their long, muscular tails to reach a variety of foods, including insects, small animals, eggs, and leaves.

 Where They Live